Eliiona/Java_BC/README.md

   1) have JRE installed.
 If you don't have JDK or JRE on your machine, please refer to this guide for detailed instructions: https://docs.oracle.com/goldengate/1212/gg-winux/GDRAD/java.htm#BGBFJHAB

-  2) Download files located in EXECUTABLES to a folder where you want this application to reside
+  2) Download files located in https://drive.google.com/file/d/15NdpO_D_Bo4O0CJqzeVQGtmaVm2h13aH/view?usp=sharing to a folder where you want this application to reside
   3) Open terminal and navigate inside the CodeAssist folder.
 If you are on Linux you can just open the CodeAssist folder and press F4 to open terminal.
   4) type <java -jar application_name.war> inside terminal
   5) Application should launch and should be accessible from your Web browser
   6) Open Web browser and type <localhost:8080> in your navigation bar